-Revisions to this Intended Use Plan that are determined significant will require Public Notice and EPA notification and approval.
-Revisions to this Intended Use Plan which are deemed to be insignificant shall be made by the Division with notification to EPA.
+Revisions to this Intended Use Plan that are determined substantive will require Public Notice and EPA notification and approval.
+Significant changes to the IUP may be made through an amendment after a 14-day public review and comment period.
+Revisions to this Intended Use Plan which are deemed to be non-substantive changes may be made by the Division without public notification.
 Any changes in the project funding list shall be in accordance with procedures provided in the DWSRF Priority System and List.